Cidree/Cidree/README.md

 ### Introduction

 I am a Forest Engineer with Msc. in Geomatics, Remote Sensing and Spatial Models applied to Forest Management.
-I am currently working at the Norwegian University of Life Sciences as a Research Assistant, and also teaching R through the Udemy platform (more info below).
+I am currently working at the University of Córdoba (Spain) as Forestry Researcher, and also teaching R through the Udemy platform (more info below).

 ### Projects

 - [rpostgis](https://cidree.github.io/rpostgis/): An R package providing an interface between R and PostGIS-enabled PostgreSQL databses.
-- [forestdata](https://github.com/Cidree/forestdata): An R package with some functions to retrieve forestry and land cover data from various sources (not published on CRAN).
+- [forestdata](https://github.com/Cidree/forestdata): An R package with some functions to retrieve forestry and land cover data from various sources.
+- [silviculture](https://github.com/Cidree/silviculture): An R package to accelerate the analysis of forest inventory data (not published on CRAN).
 - [duckspatial](https://github.com/Cidree/duckspatial): A small wrapper around reading/writting functions to DuckDB database in R (not published on CRAN).

 ### Courses